co1umbine/D4UDocument/DynamixelForUnity EN.md

 BulkWritePacket object.

 - Description
-Returns a BulkWritePacket object for writing data to multiple motors at once using GroupBulkWrite.
+Returns a BulkWritePacket object for writing data to multiple servomotors at once using GroupBulkWrite.

 :::info
 GroupBulkWrite is described in a method chain mediated by BulkWritePacket.